 It’s paramount that you answer these questions as objectively as you can.
 Looking objectively at the actual facts and not your interpretation of the facts will allow you to have a better grasp of reality, and therefore what degree of anxiety is justified in any given situation.

-Another DBT skill that is very useful at helping to changing one’s emotional response to anxiety is by using Opposite Action.
-The only time you should use this skill is when your emotions do not fit the facts, or in other words, when your anxiety is irrational or not useful.
+Another dialectical behavior therapy skill that is very useful at helping to changing one’s emotional response to anxiety is by using Opposite Action.
+The only time you should use this dialectical behavior therapy skill is when your emotions do not fit the facts, or in other words, when your anxiety is irrational or not useful.
 Every emotion has what is called an action urge.

 For fear in particular, the action urge is to run away or to avoid whatever it is that is giving you anxiety.
 The opposite action that you would implement to help you overcome your fear is to approach your anxiety head on by not avoiding it.